Move over dry and bland boneless skinless chicken breasts! This recipe guarantees juicy, flavorful chicken breasts every single time.

 What Size Of Chicken Breast Should I Use?

 If the chicken breasts are larger than 6 ounces, you should cut them in half.
-When the chicken breasts are really big like that, it takes a long time for the middle to fully cook through.
+Why cut them?
+When the chicken breasts are really big, it takes a long time for the middle to fully cook through.
 That means that the outside of the chicken breasts are exposed to heat for a long time and that will dry them out.

 If the chicken breasts are large like that, I like to cut them on the diagonal so that each half looks like a small chicken breast with its somewhat triangular shape.
-Here is a video showing how to cut chicken breasts in half on the diagonal:
+Here’s a video showing how to cut chicken breasts in half on the diagonal:

 How To Make Chicken Breasts An Even Thickness To Cook More Evenly

-It can also be helpful to pound the breasts slightly so they are an even thickness.
+It can also be helpful to pound the breasts slightly before brining so they are an even thickness.
 This is for the same reason as cutting the chicken breasts in half, really.
-You see, if part of your chicken breast is thicker than the other, it will take longer for that part to get to a safe temperature.
+You see, if part of your chicken breast is thicker than the other, it will take longer for the thicker part to get to a safe temperature.
 As it gets there, the slimmer part is going to dry out.
-Note that the rounded end of the chicken breast is usually thicker than the pointy end, so that’s what we’ll be targeting.
+Note that the rounded end of the chicken breast is usually thicker than the pointy end, so that’s what we’ll be targeting when we pound.

-What I do is to put a chicken breast between some pieces of plastic wrap (that stops chicken juices from flying around your kitchen when you start hitting them).
+What I do is to put a chicken breast between some pieces of plastic wrap (that stops chicken juices from flying around your kitchen).
 Then I use a rolling pin or flat meat mallet to pound the thicker side down until it’s the same thickness as the thinner side.

 In the end, you’ll have a chicken breast (or half of a chicken breast in this case) that is of an even thickness.
 It will therefore cook more evenly.

-Also, since it is overall a bit thinner than when it started, it will cook through more quickly.
-The quicker it cooks, the better since that means the chicken is being exposed to drying heat for less time.
+Also, since it’s overall a bit thinner than when it started, it will cook through more quickly.
+The quicker it cooks, the better since that means the chicken is being exposed to the drying heat for less time.
 Here is the full method with pictures for pounding the chicken breasts evenly.

 Do I Need To Brine Chicken Breasts?